 6. Check for malware on your computer

 Malware is a malicious thing.
 It can cause problems seemingly unrelated to its activities.
-If you cannot defrag your hard disk, do a full malware scan using a recommended anti-virus and anti-spyware program like Trend Micro, Kaspersky, Auslogics Antivirus or Malwarebytes.
+If you cannot defrag your hard disk, do a full malware scan using a recommended anti-virus and anti-spyware program like Trend Micro, Kaspersky, Auslogics Anti-Malware or Malwarebytes.
 Google the name of any program you find, because there is a huge number of fake anti-spyware programs that actually put spyware on your computer.

 7. Disconnect additional hardware